 I’ve seen videos of traders betting £50 and earning a tidy profit of £350 in minutes.
 It’s nothing to get excited about, though.
 The EV of the £50 bet alone, reasonably speaking, would be somewhere between -10 to +10%.
 Let’s call it 10%, to avoid doubt.

 Therefore, in the long-run, if equivalent bets were placed over a large sample, it would even out at just £5 profit per bet.
 Don’t be blinded by the £350 profit from the scenario you saw.
-After all, you could put £1,000 on Black on a spin of roulette and double your money in seconds.
+After all, you could put £1,000 on Black in a spin of roulette and double your money in seconds.
 Keep doing it enough times and you’ll even out to where you should be — in a hefty loss.

-And this brings me back round to a point i’ve made before on this site: it doesn’t matter what you’re making now, it matters what you’re making in the longrun.
+This brings me back round to a point i’ve made before on this site: it doesn’t matter what you’re making now, it matters what you’re making in the longrun.
 You need to have a sufficient sample size to back up the results you’re seeing.
 As long as you measure your performance on a ROI basis, and consider the 3 variables i’ve mentioned, then it’ll make your outlook clearer.

 Read more here: Am I Really Winning? — Betting Variance In Action